niteshkumartiwari/B-Plus-Tree/README.md

 2. Simply Split into two nodes.

+**Major Drawback of 1**
+	Increases I/O, especially if we	check both siblings!!!

 We have followed 2nd method which was comparatively easy to implement with relatively less hustle.
 So, here is the complete algorithm for [reference](http://www.cburch.com/cs/340/reading/btree/index.html?fbclid=IwAR0QFRcpIVL19PdMtZU0-wG18f-rwGS4lNvzpEAsdaZCL7BrNRBuFffiPJ0)